 - Network Interfaces: Monitoring the network interfaces on your routers, switches, and other network devices is essential to understand the traffic flow and performance at each connection point.
 By monitoring interface metrics such as throughput, errors, discards, and utilization, you can identify any performance issues, congestion, or errors affecting your Google Cloud Interconnect.

 Monitoring these network devices and their associated metrics gives you a comprehensive view of the health, performance, and security of your Google Cloud Interconnect.
 It allows you to proactively detect and address any network-related issues, optimize performance, and ensure a smooth and reliable connection between your on-premises network and Google Cloud.

 That's it!
 It's as simple as that.

-Obkio’s Monitoring Agents will then send packets to each other every 500ms to measure Google Cloud Interconnect metrics and network metrics such as latency, jitter, packet loss and VoIP Quality with MOS Score.
+Obkio’s Monitoring Agents will then send packets to each other every 500ms to measure Google Cloud Interconnect metrics and identify network issues.
+Continuously monitoring Google Cloud Interconnect allows you to:

 - Detect Google and network outages within 5 seconds

 - Go back in time to analyze network performance for every minute of the previous week

 Obkio’s Traceroutes are also executed periodically in both directions to identify hop-by-hop issues and keep track of the historial latency between hops.

 This monitoring setup also allows you to schedule Speed Tests between Monitoring Agents to monitor network speed and test the available throughput on the connection between the on-premise infrastructure and Google Cloud.

 Using all these features combined, you can much more easily and quickly identify and troubleshoot network performance issues.